 Capitalism enforces a ‘divide and conquer’ culture within our society that aims to break up the working class, to prevent a mass-movement from challenging it’s dominance.
 This can be seen in the way the government and monopolies scapegoat minorities, blame problems on marginalised groups and create competition in workplaces through wage inequality.
 Creating infighting amongst the working class ensures capitalism continues to succeed.
 To overcome this, all people who find themselves exploited and discriminated against by the system must unite in solidarity to bind the movement together – rather than attack each other, we attack the forces that harm us collectively.
 The LGBT community are therefore instrumental in this struggle.

 Examples of this solidarity can be seen throughout history, from the International Brigades who fought Franco’s forces on the battlefields of Spain, to the striking miner’s of 1984/5 who resisted Thatcher’s conservatism.
-It was during this strike that Mark Ashton, a gay man and General Secretary of the YCL, formed and organised the campaign group Lesbians and Gays Support the Miners (LGSM) with other radical queers.
+It was during this strike that Mark Ashton, a gay man and General Secretary of the YCL, formed and organised the campaign group Lesbians and Gays Support the Miners (LGSM) with other radical gays.
 By 1985, they had raised a total of £22,500 to support striking miner’s families, which will always remain an inspiring example of solidarity between two marginalised groups of people.
 Mark was well aware that class struggle couldn’t succeed without working-class solidarity.
 The needs of all can only be met when the mass-movement succeeds in its mission.

 Ultimately, it is this solidarity that will liberate LGBT people as we overcome the confines and outdated structures of capitalist conservatism.
 In the UK, we must work to overcome the assimilation of queer culture into the mainstream, which has hindered the advancement of gender identity and sexual questions.